newuser-max/Project-2nd-sem--Meshtalk/README.md

 ## Usage

--Launch the app on two or more devices on the same or nearby physical space -Enter a nickname — this starts qdp advertising and scanning immediately -Devices discover each other automatically within seconds -Send a message to a specific nickname or broadcast to All -Messages relay through intermediate nodes automatically if devices are out of direct range
+-Launch the app on two or more devices on the same or nearby physical space -Enter a nickname, this starts qdp advertising and scanning immediately -Devices discover each other automatically within seconds -Send a message to a specific nickname or broadcast to All -Messages relay through intermediate nodes automatically if devices are out of direct range